Fred Patton

-Patton also serves on the Seaman U.S.D.
+Patton also served on the Seaman U.S.D.
 345 Board of Education.
 He was first elected to the school board in 2003.
 He has served five terms as president of the board.
 Patton served as president of the Kansas Association of School Boards from 2010 to 2012.

 Patton has been married to Kim Patton, a library media specialist at North Fairview Elementary School, since 1997.
-They live in Topeka, Kansas with their three children, Zachary (age 23), Andrew (age 20), and Emily (age 16).
+They live in Topeka, Kansas with their three children, Zachary (age 25), Andrew (age 23), and Emily (age 18).